bioinf-fi/workshops/04_mapping.md

 ## 🧬 9:35 – 10:00 Mapping & Visualization

-When you are interested in studying methylation with long reads, you first need to ensure that you're using the appropriate dataset that carries methylation information.
-For long reads, this will be typically stored in a bam file within so called "methylation tags", that carry both the information about the positions of the nucleotides you're interested in studying the modification of, such as methylated cytosines, as well as the probability that such modifications are real, provided that the basecalled nucleotide is correct.
+When studying methylation with long reads, the first step is to make sure you’re working with a dataset that actually contains methylation information.
+For long-read sequencing, this information is usually stored in a BAM file under methylation tags.
+These tags record both:

+- the genomic positions of nucleotides of interest (e.g., methylated cytosines)
+- the probability that the modification is real (assuming the basecalled nucleotide itself is correct)

-*Note:* Consider also the biological source of your data.
-For example, amplified DNA will have no modified nucleotides.
-In another example, 5hmC will be rare in certain tissues (and common in a brain tissue).
+⚠️ Important reminder: always consider the biological source of your data.
+For instance, amplified DNA won’t contain any modifications at all.
+Similarly, 5hmC will be rare in most tissues, but quite common in brain tissue.

+To map reads, we need a mapper designed for long-read data.
+Two excellent options are:
+minimap2 – versatile and widely used
-In order to map reads, we first need to use a mapper that is suitable for long reads.
-Two great choices are minimap2 and winnowmap (optimized for highly repetitive genomic regions).
-Since minimap2 is a versatile aligner, we need to specify the type of reads we will be working with, as HiFi and ONT (nanopore) will have different error profiles.
-Moreover, recent R10 chemistries for the Oxford Nanopore have base qualities approaching HiFi, and are thus more accurate than older R9 flowcells.
+winnowmap – optimized for  repetitive regions

+When using minimap2, remember to specify the type of reads you’re working with, since HiFi and ONT (nanopore) have different error profiles.
+Also, keep in mind that recent R10 nanopore chemistries achieve base qualities close to HiFi, making them more accurate than the older R9 flowcells.
-``

 Now let's map our reads:
 ```bash